steven-solomon/soonernotfaster/content/posts/dont-repeat-yourself-is-misunderstood.md

 end
 ```

-Now our :random_item function doesn’t work.
+Now our :random_item function doesn't work.
 It is coupled to the fact that jobs was an Array.
 We can put in a check for the type of data-structure, then map the Hash entries to their values.
-Giving us an Array of Arrays contain jobs.
+Giving us an Array of Arrays containing jobs.
 If we flatten that Array, we are left with all jobs.

 ```ruby
 def random_item(list)